AdamVuu/NATO-Phonetic-Alphabet/README.md

 recall.
 So don't count an answer correct unless the user types in the correct answer quickly enough.
 I think I set mine to something like 2-3 seconds or something like that.

+## Would be Very Nice

+Part III: close counts in horseshoes, hand grenades, and this game

+The point is to know the phonetic word that matches the letter, not to be an excellent typist.
+If the user makes a spelling mistake, but it's obvious what word they were going for, that should count right?

+So, implement the Levenshtein distance algorithm so that if the user gets one or two letters wrong, their answer will still count.

+Improve it further by also implementing Soundex Part IV: Ultimate Phonetic Tester

+A neural algorithm that models your own thinking process exactly.
+You don't have to type anything as the program already knows what you will type before you even begin the test.

+Ok I'm just kidding about this one but the others are all very good ways to get going.